cerner/terra-toolkit/packages/eslint-config-terra/README.md

 ## Node version support

 This package was developed and tested using Node 10 up to Node 14.
-This package has not been tested by us using Node 16 or greater.
-We don't want to restrict consumers on Node 16 or greater from using this package.
-For this reason the node version in package.json is set to `>=10.13.0` to allow Node 16 and above to use the package.
-No known issues were reported in newer Node versions but it is recommended that consumers to fully test it if you're using Node 16 or greater and report any issue.
+This package has not been thoroughly tested using Node 16 or greater.
+No known issues have been reported in newer Node versions, so this package is set to allow Node version 10 or greater.
+However, consumers utilizing Node 16 or greater should use this package at their own risk.

 ## Versioning